StackMCP

 Red Flag 3: No Documentation or Broken README

 If a server's README does not clearly explain what environment variables it needs, how to install it, and what tools it exposes, walk away.
-Documentation is a proxy for the author's commitment to the project.
-A server with no docs was built for the author, not for you.
+Documentation is a proxy for commitment.
+Pay particular attention to setup instructions -- vague or incomplete docs mean you will waste time on configuration issues.

 Red Flag 4: Requires Excessive Permissions